moris96/pokemon_blog/README.md

 # My love for Pokemon:

 ### I love Pokemon.
 It's my favorite video game franchise since I was 6 years old.
 The first game I played was Crystal Version on the Game Boy Color, but my favorite game is Emerald Version which I still replay many times a year to this day on my GBA SP (Gameboy Advanced SP).
 Pokemon in my opinion is the greatest video game franchise in history, and it's super fun to play.
-I recommend starting with Fire Red / Leaf Green version as they are remakes of the original Red/Blue/Green games, but with generation 3 graphics and additional story content.
+I recommend starting with Let's Go Evee / Let's Go Pikachu on Nintendo Switch - good homage to gen 1.

 ## Credits to Satoshi Tajiri for creating Pokemon!